-- 1 Load the filled containers into the buckets (see page 7 for tube and accessory information).
-Complete loading by placing the correct floating spacers (if required) over the tubes - 2 Ensure that bucket O-rings are lightly but evenly coated with silicone vacuum grease (335148).
-Do not run a bucket without an O-ring, as the bucket will leak. - 3 Be sure that metal threads in the bucket caps are clean and lightly but evenly lubricated with Spinkote lubricant. - a.
-Match numbered caps to numbered buckets and put bucket caps on the buckets. - b.
-Screw the caps into the buckets until there is metal-to-metal contact. - 4 Hook all buckets, loaded or empty, to the rotor.
+- 1 Load the filled containers into the buckets (see page 6 for tube and accessory information).
+Complete loading by placing the correct floating spacers (if required) over the tubes. - 2 Ensure that bucket O-rings are lightly but evenly coated with silicone vacuum grease (335148).
+Do not run a bucket without an O-ring, as the bucket will leak.

+- 1. Hanger - 2.
+Cap - 3.
+O-Ring - 4.
+Bucket - 3 Be sure that metal threads in the bucket caps are clean and lightly but evenly lubricated with Spinkote lubricant (306812). - a.
+Match numbered buckets to numbered caps. - b.
+Put bucket caps on the buckets and screw the caps into the buckets until there is metal-to-metal contact. - 4 Hook all buckets, loaded or empty, to the rotor.